tommasocarraro-sony/recsys-agent/README.md

 If you are having issues creating your custom tools, we also invite you to follow this simple LangGraph [guide]{https://langchain-ai.github.io/langgraph/agents/agents/}.

+## Important consideration on LLM model selection

+The majority of our experiments have been done using the closed-source GPT4.1.
+In our opinion, this is the best model when it comes to native function-calling capabilities, multi-step reasoning, and integration with the LangChain/LangGraph framework.
+In our experiments, GPT4.1 rarely made mistakes, even for very complex queries requiring more than three tool calls.
+If you want a smooth conversation flow, this is the model to go for.
+The drawback is that you need to pay for an OpenAI API key.

+For practitioners and researchers who cannot access GPT4.1, we decided to extend this project to the investigation of open-weight models that can be self-hosted on a laptop or cluster with GPUs.
+In this demo, open-source models can be self-hosted through Ollama.

+We made experiments with all the models available in Ollama that can support native function calling.
+The [Qwen2.5](https://ollama.com/library/qwen2.5/tags) model family has been the one that provided the best results in our scenario.
+We tried with the 7B model, with different quantizations, on a MacBook Pro (M4 Pro / 24 GB).
+Then, we tried with the 32B model on an L40S GPU with 48 GB of VRAM.

+Due to the inferior capability of these models with respect to GPT4.1, it is not guaranteed that system prompt instructions are always carefully followed.
+Additionally, even if comprehensive examples are provided in the system prompt, this model family can forget to call some tools or can call wrong or useless tools.

+These issues might be solved by implementing the tool's calling logic from scratch, instead of relying on the LangGraph/LangChain framework.
+The idea is to leave to the LLM the only task of generating the tool call plan as a list of JSON files containing function names and parameters.
+The self-implemented middleware layer must then understand that some JSONs have been generated, parse and validate them, and finally call the right tools and return the results to the LLM.
+As this is not a trivial task, we leave this for future work.
+We invite the reader to follow this [repository](https://github.com/frankie336/entities_api) for an open-source API that does exactly this.
+We tried this API in the early stages of this project, and it is constantly updated.

 ## Prerequisites

 - You should have [Docker](https://www.docker.com/) and [Conda](https://www.anaconda.com/docs/getting-started/miniconda/main) installed.